-On the one hand, most millennials have had to delay or rethink traditional ideas of home ownership, said the NHP Foundation, a not-for-profit affordable-housing provider.
-Of the 1,000 millennials the foundation surveyed 30% said they had put off home ownership indefinitely.
+On the one hand, NHP Foundation, a not-for-profit affordable-housing provider, says most millennials have had to delay or rethink traditional ideas of home ownership.

+Thirty percent of the 1,000 millennials the foundation surveyed said they had put off home ownership indefinitely.

-However, a survey of people who are planning to buy houses in the spring and summer by the search engine Realtor.com found that millennials and younger Generation Xers are driving the housing market.
+The search engine Realtor.com, however, said its survey of people who are planning to buy houses in the spring and summer found that millennials and younger Generation Xers are driving the housing market.

-Among first-time home buyers, 61% were millennials under 35, and 86% were people under 45, Realtor.com said.
+Among first-time home buyers, 61 percent were millennials under 35, and 86 percent were people under 45, Realtor.com said.

-One of those buyers is Sean Grullon.
+Sean Grullon is one of those buyers.